VictorP4/Splitty/README.md

 The Undo functionality is implemented for expenses can be used by pressing the undo button when editing an expense.

 Admin access is found in the settings page(click the settings button on the start screen).
+When creating a backup, the file will be located in the client folder of the project.